Mother holding her baby's small head while baby lays on her lap.

 After one week after birth, it will be the size it was at 12 weeks of pregnancy.
 At about six to ten weeks, it will return to its original size (as big as a closed fist).

-Why Is It Important That My Uterus Shrinks Back to Its Actual Size?
+Why Is It Important That My Uterus Shrinks Back to Its Original Size?

 After giving birth, the placenta must be delivered as well.
 After the placenta has been delivered, your womb should contract strongly to shut off the blood vessels it was attached to.